wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/hello-world/hello-world.md

     // module is assigned by default.
     // Here however, we want to show off how to use WasmFs within the browser.
     // This also means that all our file system operations are sand-boxed.
-    // In other words, the wasi module running in the browser does not have any
+    // In other words, the WASI module running in the browser does not have any
     // access to the file system of the machine running the browser const wasmFs = new WasmFs()